knight0x07/windlls-hash-db/README.md

 # windlls-hash-db
-Precomputed hashes of Windows Dlls and their export function names using various hashing algorithms.
+Precomputed hashes of Windows Dll names and their export function names using various hashing algorithms.

 Hashing Algorithms: